About the Cambridge Art Association

 Today, the Cambridge Art Association relies on the same ideals from their history to support their community.

-The Cambridge Art Association was first established in 1944 in a small basement studio in Harvard Square.
-In attempts to contribute to the war effort, a group of artists created this organization with the goal of auctioning their artwork.
+The Cambridge Art Association was established in 1944 in a small basement studio in Harvard Square.
+The organization was founded by a group of artists who wanted to help the war effort auctioning their artwork.

 They started from nothing, laying floor boards over a dirt floor, installing their own lighting, and working with their own advertising.